-Time… time is a very valuable commodity especially at the Naval Academy and especially during Plebe Summer and Plebe Year.
-Invariably, your Plebe will not have enough of it to go around and will have to choose something to sacrifice that will not get his full attention and invariably garner the ire of the Detailers.
+Time… time is a very valuable commodity especially at the Naval Academy and especially during Plebe Summer and the AC Year.
+Your Plebe, and Mids in general, will not have enough of it to go around and will have to choose something to sacrifice that will not get their full attention and invariably garner the ire of the Upperclass.
 But that is the method behind the madness.
 Your Plebes will have to learn to prioritize and do it quickly.

 They will also learn to put their Squad and Company before themselves.
 They will have a full plate and every minute of every day will be accounted for.
 With that in mind, consider creating a Plebe Summer form letter where all they have to do is fill in the blank or circle an answer.
 Pre-addressed stamped envelopes are also very helpful and a huge timesaver.
 Look at my post (Facebook – MidMoms and More Group) on pre-printed form letters earlier this month.
 And of course, as Plebe Summer begins after ROM is over, brace yourself for even less information from them, except by letter or on the scheduled phone call.
 Waldo hunting will be ever more important, and learning to let go will be paramount in the next few weeks.